 - Astronomical Observations (Donato Creti)

-- Adam & Eve in the Garden of Eden (Wenzel Peter)
+- Adam and Eve in the Garden of Eden (Wenzel Peter)

-- The Pinecone Courtyard- The pinecone courtyard is a massive courtyard that connects the main galleries leading to the Sistine Chapel with the Pio Clementino and Braccio Nuovo Galleries.
-Reports have been written of jousting tournaments and bullfights under the Borgia Pope AlexanderVI in the 15th century and supposedly Pope Leo X housed his pet elephant, Hanno, here in the 16th century.
+The pinecone courtyard is a massive courtyard that connects the main galleries leading to the Sistine Chapel with the Pio Clementino and Braccio Nuovo Galleries.
+Reports have been written of jousting tournaments and bullfights taking place under the Borgia Pope AlexanderVI in the 15th century and supposedly Pope Leo X housed his pet elephant, Hanno, here in the 16th century.
+Be sure to see:

 - Colossal Statue of Augustus

 The collection of classical statues you will see in these galleries was started at the beginning of the 16th century by Pope Julius II.
 The gallery is named, however, for popes from a much later date: Clement XIV(1769-1774) and Pius VI (1775-1799), who created the current galleries you’ll walk through.
 Much of the artwork here was taken by Napoleon and returned to the Museum after his defeat.
 Be sure to see:

 - The Belvedere Torso